|Recently the Cape Parrots were reclassified so let's get it out of the way!

 - Cape parrots are NOT cage-bound and are NOT nippy.

 Cape parrots are dimorphic when in adult plumage.
 Both sexes, when fledging, have the adult hen's coral

-their color.
-As the adult feathers come in, the hens head feathers begins to regrow in a more brilliant
+color.
+As the adult feathers come in, the hens head feathers begins to regrow in a more brilliant coral.
+Males

-coral.
-Males lose their orange crowns as they mature; females do not.
-Both sexes molt in more orange on
+lose their orange crowns as they mature; females do not.
+Both sexes molt in more orange on the shoulders

 especially for the Cape, and a fair amount of time allowed out to play.
 It is unfair for a Cape due to its